 - Upgrading to certain versions of Runtime might result in extended upgrade times or otherwise disruptive changes to your environment.
 To learn more, see Version-specific upgrade considerations.

-- Astronomer does not support downgrading a Deployment on Astro to a lower version of Astro Runtime.
+- You can't downgrade a Deployment on Astro to a lower version of Astro Runtime unless you roll back to a previous deploy.

 To stay up to date on the latest versions of Astro Runtime, see Astro Runtime release notes.
 For more information on Astro Runtime versioning and support, see Astro Runtime versioning and lifecycle policy.
 For a full collection of Astro Runtime Docker images, go to the Astro Runtime repository on Quay.io.